 If there is an area you have some interest in but not so much knowledge about, I strongly recommend building a structure around it.
 If you have such a structure and something to reference to, every time you read or hear anything about that area, your brain will automatically connect it to this structure since it has something to refer to.

 This has worked great for me, just by spending a small amount of time erecting the walls, the brain has much easier to decorate it, almost on autopilot, when I read something related to it.

 5 Making it permanent

 Repeating a thing you have learned is like hitting the nails holding your house together with extra strokes.
-From the beginning, the nails are very loosely fastened but with every new repetition and stroke with your hammer, they will go deeper and deeper.
+The nails are very loosely fastened from the beginning, but with every new repetition and stroke with your hammer, they will go deeper and deeper.

-There are some different methods that help you to do this.
+Some different methods that help you to do this.
 Or rather help you remember to do it.
 One thing I recommend is spaced repetition.
-The basic idea is that you use a pre-defined pattern of when to repeat the thing you have learned.
+The basic idea is that you use a pre-defined pattern of when to repeat what you have learned.
 An example is after 5 seconds, 25 seconds, 2 minutes, 10 minutes, 1 hour, 5 hours, 1 day, 5 days, 25 days, 4 months, and 2 years.

-One last thought about repetition that I’d like to share is that if possible you should try to use the things you’ve learned as soon as possible.
+One last thought about repetition that I’d like to share is that if possible, you should try to use the things you’ve learned as soon as possible.
 Try to incorporate them into your ordinary life if you can, talk about it with your friends, try to teach someone else, write a summary.
-By doing this you will repeat it in a natural way, which for me is a very effective way to keep my knowledge up to date.
+By doing this, you will repeat naturally, which is a very effective way to keep my knowledge up to date.

 I really hope you liked this article on what I’ve found to be absolutely how to learn new things fast and that you can use some of the ideas when you want to learn something new the next time!